Third Year at Malory Towers: Plot summary

 Darrell is on the way to Malory Towers once again.
 Sally Hope, her best friend, is in quarantine for mumps and will be late arriving at the school.
 On the way, they collect a new girl, Zerelda Brass, an American girl who has been staying with her English grandmother.
-Although only fifteen, Zerelda appears older.
-Her hair is styled in an extravagant adult fashion and she wears makeup and lipstick.
+Although only fifteen, Zerelda appears older, wearing makeup and lipstick, with her hair styled in an extravagant fashion.
 Darrell excitedly talks about Malory Towers on the journey and is indignant when she discovers that Zerelda has fallen asleep.

-When they arrive at the school, the other girls can hardly believe their eyes at the sight of Zerelda's makeup and startling hair styling.
+When they arrive at the school, the other girls are shocked at Zerelda's makeup and hair, having never seen anyone like her.
 The single exception is Gwendoline, who is overcome with admiration.
-For the others, the question everyone asks is "Seen Zerelda?"
-Nobody has ever seen anyone quite like Zerelda.
-She is placed in North Tower, but in the Fourth Form, one form higher than Darrell and her friends.
-On her first day the Fourth Form mistress, Miss Williams, initially mistakes her for a new member of the teaching staff.
+Zerelda is placed in North Tower, but in the Fourth Form, one form higher than Darrell and her friends.
+On her first day, the Fourth Form mistress, Miss Williams, initially mistakes her for a new member of the teaching staff.
 Upon realising that Zerelda is a new girl, Miss Williams orders her to remove her makeup and rearrange her hair.

-Mavis, who had arrived at Malory Towers the previous term, has not been a success because of her laziness and selfishness.
-Her great redeeming feature is strong, deep singing voice, of which she speaks incessantly.
-Her one topic of conversation is her future career as an opera singer.
-Jean, the practical and forthright Scottish girl who is now head of the Third Form, has little patience with Mavis, and the other girls regard her as all voice and vanity.
+Meanwhile, tensions rise between Mavis, who had arrived at Malory Towers the previous term, and the other girls in the Third Form.
+Mavis is described as lazy and selfish.
+She has a strong, deep singing voice, but she incessantly boasts about her future career as an opera singer and ignores all other conversation.
+Jean, a practical and forthright Scottish girl who is now head of the Third Form, has little patience with Mavis, and the other girls regard her as all voice and vanity.